 The PIKE Health & Safety initiative provides a comprehensive and holistic approach to chapter operations by focusing on:

-Please review the other Health & Safety pages for specifics on various programs.
+Please review the other Health & Safety pages for specifics on various programs and Fraternity initiatives.

 To see a comprehensive resource guide, complete with facilitator notes, download the Health & Safety Supplemental resource provided by James R. Favor Co. as part of the Fraternal Health & Safety Initiative below.